menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 ### The Specialized CLI Tool Flow:

-Run `git ai-review`.
+Run `ai-review`.

 This is the entire philosophy.
 The specialized tool isn't trying to be a general-purpose brain.
 It's an ergonomic, zero-friction extension of your existing CLI workflow.

 ## Why Monolithic AI CLI Tools Feel Wrong
 Once we've established why a CLI tool is the right fit for these tasks, there's a fundamental design choice to make: should it be a single, monolithic tool, or a collection of small, specialized ones?

 The "one big tool" approach has serious flaws.
-The tool is either a jack-of-all-trades with a million confusing flags (ai-tool --task=review --target=file.js), or it has a "smart" prompt-router that tries (and often fails) to guess what you want.
+The tool is either a jack-of-all-trades with a million confusing flags (`ai-tool --task=review --target=file.js`), or it has a "smart" prompt-router that tries (and often fails) to guess what you want.

 Worst of all, it puts the burden of context on you, the user.
 You have to manually copy-paste your code, your diff, or your error message.
 It's dumb.